molgenis/CoNVaDING/docs/README.md

   Usage: ./CoNVaDING.pl <mode> <parameters>
   -h	  This manual.
   -mode		Mode to run in, one of the following required:
+			PipelineFromBams
+			  	Run entire pipeline starting with a folder of BAM files as input, to enable duplicate removal use the rmdup variable.
+				REQUIRED:
+  				[-inputDir, -outputDir, -bed, -controlsDir]
+  				OPTIONAL:
+  				[-rmDup, -useSampleAsControl --controlSamples]
+				[-regionThreshold, -ratioCutOffLow, -ratioCutOffHigh, -zScoreCutOffLow, -zScoreCutOffHigh, -sampleRatioScore]
+				[-percentageLessReliableTargets]
+			PipelineFromCounts
+  				Run entire pipeline starting with a folder of of normalised count files as input
+				REQUIRED:
+  				[-inputDir, -outputDir, -bed, -controlsDir]
+  				OPTIONAL:
+  				[-rmDup, -useSampleAsControl --controlSamples]
+				[-regionThreshold, -ratioCutOffLow, -ratioCutOffHigh, -zScoreCutOffLow, -zScoreCutOffHigh, -sampleRatioScore]
+				[-percentageLessReliableTargets]
+			addToControls
+  				REQUIRED:
+				[-inputDir, -outputDir, -bed]
+				OverWritten parameteres:
+				[-useSampleAsControl} this is necessarily true on this mode [-controlsDir] This is set to the same as -outputDir
+  				OPTIONAL:
+				[-rmDup, ]
+					make sure that all the control files already present in the control folder where all calculated with or without -rmDup.
+A mix of the 2 types in the control folders might bring unexpected results.
+					In the future, I might make the control files contain an indication of how their where originally calculated and get the software to automatically pick the control that where processed the same way as the input samples
   			StartWithBam :
   				Start with BAM files as input, to enable duplicate removal use the rmdup variable.